UW Extension free video course details processing carcasses into different meat cuts

 National 4-H and FFA contests require participants to apply the best cooking method for a particular piece of meat.

-“It only made sense that we go the full score of it,” said Despain.
+“It only made sense that we go the full score of it,” Despain said.
 “If we’re going to provide a digital learning platform for all those cuts, we want to serve multiple purposes.
 Ensuring the cooking methods was included was a need.”